 In 1923, Oklahoma enacted its first State-level excise tax on motor fuels.
-The latest increase becomes effective on July 1, 2018 and the tax will be 19 cents per gallon for gasoline and diesel.
+The latest increase became effective on July 1, 2018 and the tax is 19 cents per gallon for gasoline and diesel.
 In addition, counties raise their own revenue sources to supplement state and federal funding through local option sales taxes.
-Washington County collects a one-half (1/2) cent excise (sales) tax, the proceeds of which are deposited to the county revolving fund.
-One hundred percent (100%) of the tax is allocated to maintenance, repair and improvement of county roads and bridges.
+Mayes County collects a 1.375% excise (sales) tax, the proceeds of which are deposited to the county general fund. .375% of the tax is allocated to maintenance, repair and improvement of county roads and bridges.